Olatisunkanmi/altschool-backend-musicfy-open-source/CONTRIBUTING.md

      -   Now you are ready to your work to the remote repository.
      -   When your work is ready and complies with the project conventions, upload your changes to your fork:

-    //  To push your work to your remote repository git push -u origin Branch_Name
+   -To push your work to your remote repository
+                  git push -u origin Branch_Name

  #  Step 6 : Pull Request